Skip to main content

 Chirping

 What that means: The Sierra twin of the newest, calmest 2023 Silverado — only three recalls and much of the truck still in warranty.
-But GM's 2023 Customer Satisfaction Programs (replace the engine for oversized lifter bores; replace the transmission for soft pinion gears) and an active 8-speed class action show the two familiar patterns didn't fully leave.
+But 2023 also drew four Customer Satisfaction Programs that each replace a major assembly (engine for oversized lifter bores, engine for cracked blocks, engine for a mis-built camshaft ladder, transmission for soft pinion gears or an out-of-spec case), and an active 8-speed class action shows the familiar patterns didn't fully leave.
 Reassuringly, the fixes are free.

 CalmChirpingSquawkingFainted